 Identify community resources for Clubhouse members' integration into the community.

-If you have any questions or need more information about any of the volunteering opportunities above, please contact Ceri Dunn at 248.475.6405 or by emailing her at firstname.lastname@example.org.
+If you have any questions or need more information about any of the volunteering opportunities above, please contact Ceri Dunn at 248.475.6405 or email at firstname.lastname@example.org.
 She will be able to help you!